- Quick grab the rice and some puzzles. Let’s make a puzzle sorting station.

 Or the LEGO bath.

 That’s right.
-My son is NOT a puzzle fan.
+My son is not a puzzle fan.

 He’s never connected with them.
 He’s never loved them.
 Puzzles are not what makes him tick.